 Each month we randomly select one winner from all the eligible entries and this month it was:

-First of all you you need to download the images to participate in this challenge.
+First of all you need to download the images to participate in this challenge.
 You can download either the full raw files (as DNGs) or full JPGs (unedited straight from the raw files).
-If you are using a free software or an online one, use the JPGs.
+If you are using free software or an online one, use the JPGs.
 If you are familiar with processing raw files grab the DNGs.